gogins/csound-extended/playpen/README.md

     with their last saved values.
 3. Save the piece to its file.
 The current control widget *values* will also
     be saved in the piece's ui file.
+4. Save the _current state_ of any user-defined controls to the ui file.
-4. Save the piece to a new file, you will be prompted for the new file location and name.
+5. Save the piece to a new file, you will be prompted for the new file location and name.
 The current control widget *values* will also be saved in the new piece's ui file.
-5. Open the user interface designer, which is actually the Glade program for designing Gtk user interfaces.
+6. Open the user interface designer, which is actually the Glade program for designing Gtk user interfaces.
 Remember to save your work before exiting Glade.
-The changes you have saved will immediately show up in the Controls pane of the playpen.
+The changes you have saved will immediately show up in the __**Controls**__ pane of the playpen.
-6. Play the piece to real-time audio (applies only to CSD and Python pieces, HTML pieces must supply their own play button or buttons).
+7. Play the piece to real-time audio (applies only to CSD and Python pieces, HTML pieces must supply their own play button or buttons).
-7. Render the piece to a soundfile (applies only to CSD pieces).
+8. Render the piece to a soundfile (applies only to CSD pieces).
     When the rendering is complete, the soundfile will be normalized, tagged with metadata from `setting.ini`, translated to MP3, FLAC, and MP4 (suitable for YouTube) formats; finally the normalized soundfile will be opened in a soundfile editor.
-8. Stop the Csound performance (applies to CSD and Python pieces, not to HTML pieces, which must provide their stop button or other means of stopping the performance).
+9. Stop the Csound performance (applies to CSD and Python pieces, not to HTML pieces, which must provide their stop button or other means of stopping the performance).

+### User Interface Builder

-When using the user interface builder, there are some things that must be
+When using the user interface builder (which is actually the Glade application), there are some things that must be understood:
-understood:

 1. The user interface shown in Glade must have a top widget that is a layout.
     The default is a Grid layout.
 You can delete this and replace it with any